 403 forbidden error in Chrome

 Quick background on HTTP status codes – whenever you connect to a website with your browser, the web server responds with something called an HTTP header.
-Usually, this all happens behind the scenes because everything is working normally (that’s a 200 status code, in case you were wondering).
+This usually happens behind the scenes because everything is working normally (that’s a 200 status code, in case you were wondering).

 However, if something goes wrong, the server will respond back with a different numbered HTTP status code.
 While these numbers are frustrating to encounter, they’re actually quite important because they help you diagnose exactly what’s going wrong on your site.